Formal reports will be sent home to parents at the end of January 2020 and in July 2020. These will be sent through the post.

 Attitude to Learning

-Students also receive an attitude to learning grade from A to E (A being the highest, E the lowest) input by class teachers at each data collection.
+Students also receive an attitude to learning grade from A to E (A being the highest, E the lowest).